TritonDataCenter/node-amqp/README.md

 ## Installation

-    npm install amqp
+    npm install joyent-amqp

 ## Synopsis

-IMPORTANT: This module only works with node v0.4.0 and later.
+IMPORTANT: This module only works with node v0.10.0 and later.

 An example of connecting to a server and listening on a queue.